act-rules/act-rules.github.io/_rules/inline-links-distinguishable-f5aec0.md

 --
 id: f5aec0
-name: Inline links are distinguishable
+name: Inline link is distinguishable
 rule_type: atomic
 description: |
 This rule checks that links that are embedded in a block of text and where color alone is used to identify them, have a sufficient color contrast ratio with the surrounding text, and additional cues are given when the link receives focus or hover.